JoinCODED/WS-Dart-M7-Functions/01_functions/04_named_and_positional_arguments.md

 }
 ```

-We got an error, because we passed positional arguments to our function that expects named arguments. to fix this by adding the name of the argument before each value:
+We got an error because we passed positional arguments to our function that expects named arguments.
+To fix this, we have to add the name of the argument before each value:

 ```dart
 void main() {